 Court-based administrators.
 Those who would have the administrator function as an arm of the court argue, principally, that it is necessary in order to avoid conflicts of interest that might arise were the defender office involved in managing panel attorney matters, particularly in co-defendant cases.
 They note that even where the defender office takes care to isolate the administrator from all decision-makers involved in the case of the office's client, an appearance of conflict persists.
-55 Others believe that a court-based administrator is more likely to gain the respect and trust of the judges, and that many judges would be uncomfortable delegating statutory duties to an administrator outside their professional control.
-Those districts that have sought to use an administrator principally to control fiscal management issues are inclined to place the administrator in the court.
+Others believe that a court-based administrator is more likely to gain the respect and trust of the judges, and that many judges would be uncomfortable delegating statutory duties to an administrator outside their professional control.
+Those districts that have sought to use an administrator in the court.